Prices

 A simple dental cleaning for a younger pet involves an oral exam, anesthesia, dental scaling and polishing.
 Unfortunately, due to periodontal disease and other problems, we may also need to extract teeth or perform other treatments.
 This makes it very difficult to give an exact price estimate before seeing the patient.

-A simple cleaning is around $400, plus $68 if your pet has not had a recent physical exam with us.
+A simple cleaning under anesthesia is around $585, plus $94 if your pet has not had a recent physical exam with us.

 Please call if you have other questions.